 ✅ Don’t bore them on the first day

 The first day should always be fun and celebratory.
-At PayFit, we start the day with a welcome breakfast.
-Managers also take their new hire out for lunch.
-It’s their first day, we like to make it memorable.
+At PayFit, we start the day with a welcome breakfast and managers also take their new hire out for lunch.

 Did you know?